wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

 },
 ```

-### Step 2: Update Zone 1
+### Step 2: Add Zone 1

-Replace the second zone object with your Zone 1 design from your planning organizer.
+Add a second zone object after Zone 0 with your Zone 1 design from your planning organizer.
+You can copy Zone 0's structure and modify the values, or type it from scratch.

 **Example structure (use YOUR values from the organizer):**